TheRaytracers/freecad-povray-render/doc/TipsAndTricks.md

   ![FreeCAD touching surfaces](img/touchingSurfaceFreeCAD.png "FreeCAD touching surfaces")

 ...if we render this scene with POV-Ray, including some materials, we can see some funny effects: In the overlapping area a thin holey layer remains.
-What you can also see, is a dotted area where the bottom of the glassblock touches the checkered plane.
+What you can also see, is a dotted area where the bottom of the glass block touches the checkered plane.
 If you want to avoid these effects, leave a gap.
 In the right picture the plane is 0,01mm below zero and the red box is a little bit bigger then the glass block.
 So now the rendering on the right side is the same as our FreeCAD model.

   ![POV-Ray touching surfaces](img/touchingSurfacePovRay.png "POV-Ray touching surfaces")